NicholasSynovic/nicholassynovic.github.io/content/summaries/runnemede-an-architecture-for-ubiquitous-high-performance-computing.md

 The justification for this work is that there exists a theory that larger and larger HPC computers will require more and more power, without fully utilizing the entire device array.
-Additionally, this paper proposes an architecture focussed on an architecture that will
+Additionally, a test chip was designed, but never produced, called "Sunshine".
+By designing this chip, the authors were able to theoretically test the ideas presented in the paper as well as develop new ones for the architecture.

 ### Figures, Diagrams, Illustrations, and Graphs

 > Are the axes properly labeled?
 Are results shown with error bars, so that
 > conclusions are statistically significant?

+All of the figures and tables are clear and easy to understand.

 ### Clarity

 > Is the paper well written?

+The paper is well written and clear to understand.

 ### Relevant Work